Joyantoroy01/Chat-GPT/README.md

 I've carefully divided the project into sections to ensure that you can easily select the phase that is important to you in case you do not wish to code the full application.

-You can download the full repository on [My Github here](https://github.com/stephensanwo/fullstack-ai-chatbot).

 ### Application Architecture <a name="application-architecture"></a>